TypeParis will it be taught in English?

-How long is the program and how much time will be spent in class?
+How long is the programme and how much time will be spent in class?

-The TypeParis program will last during 5 intensive weeks comprising of 160 in-class hours.
-Classes meet from 9:00 to 19:00 in 3 hours sessions, with open studio time in between.
+The TypeParis programme will last during 5 intensive weeks comprising of 160 in-class hours.
+Classes meet from 9:00 to 20:00 in 3 to 5 hours sessions, with open studio time in between.
 You have two days off during the week: Sunday + another, as usually Saturday is a working day.
 Instructors will deliver 340 hours of instruction during the 5 weeks.

-How many people will be admitted into this Program?
+How many people will be admitted into this programme?

 TypeParis will accept around 15 attendees.
-Because small team means a closer individual proximity with teachers/ invited lecturers, and also a precious help in developing attendees’ skill levels.
+Because small team means a closer individual proximity with intsructors/international guests, and also a precious help in developing attendees’ skill levels.
 The instructors converse daily to keep everyone in the loop and re-adjust each person based on our observations.
 For most of the sessions, two instructors will be present on the class.

 Should I expect to spend time to working, once out of the classroom?